Danton25/Boolean-Query-and-Inverted-Index-TFIDF/README.md

 ## In this project, I have a sample input text file consisting of Doc IDs and sentences.
 Based on this provided input text file, I built my own inverted index using the data.
 The index is stored as a Linked List in memory.
 Having built this index, I implemented a Document-at-a-time (DAAT) strategy to return Boolean query results(AND and OR).

 ## Input Dataset
-input_corpus.txt is a tab-delimited file where each line is a document; the first field is the document ID, and the second is a sentence.
+Project_Dryrun_Corpus.txt is a tab-delimited file where each line is a document; the first field is the document ID, and the second is a sentence.
 The two fields are separated by a tab.

 ## Follwing are the steps followed: